Metternich Stela: Construction

 The stela is a large block below, (a plinth) connected to a thinner block with a curved top.
 The dimensions are a height of 35 12/16 inch and a width of 13 ¼ inch.
 The piece was made from one huge block of fine grained, hard, gray-green stone made from greywacke.
 The stela is well preserved with only a few small visible chips.
 It seems to have been created with exact precision and care therefore making it a most intriguing and valuable addition to the Metropolitan Museum of Art.

 The top portion of the stela portrays a disk of the sun that identifies Ra, the sun god of the ancient Egyptian religion.
 On each side of Ra are four baboons.
 On the far left of the baboons is the messenger god Thoth.
 On the far right of the baboons is the reigning pharaoh Nectanebo II bowing towards Ra.

 The main portion of the relief is separated from the top portion with five lines of hieroglyphs.
 The center of the stela portrays Horus as a child standing on crocodiles.
 Above his head is the face of the god Bes, who is the guardian of the newborn and childbirth.
 Horus is holding in each hand a serpent and scorpion, along with a lion and oryx in either hand.

 On the near left of Horus is the god Ra-Horakhty, which is the combination of the two sky gods Horus and Ra, standing on a serpent, and surrounding both of them are two divine symbols.
 On the far left of the relief is Horus's mother Isis standing upon a serpent, and on her left is the standard of the vulture goddess Nekhbet, patron of the south.
 On the far right is again the god Thoth standing on a serpent and on his right is the standard of the serpent goddess Wadjet, patron of the north.
 Above the gods are the eyes of Horus, the sun and the moon.

 The rest of the stela is covered with hieroglyphs from top to bottom and also on both sides.
 These hieroglyphs document the stories of the gods and their experiences with poisonous animals.
 There are also many curses and spells for different types of sickness caused by these animals.
+Notable on left side of fourth row is a chariot pulled by a winged oryx called an Akhekh, a symbol of royal might.

 Another point of interest with the stela is on the upper portion of the reverse side.
 There is a winged man who represents the demonic solar god Harmeti.
 He is standing upon his enemies, which are evil animals enclosed in a circle to prevent their escape.